midas-network/rsv-scenario-modeling-hub/README.md

 and hence we do not require trajectories for cumulative counts.
 Similarly, peak targets (peak hospital admission magnitude and peak timing) can be reconstructed from weekly trajectories.
 Teams who wish to submit quantiles along with trajectories should provide quantiles for weekly and cumulative counts, as well as for hospital admission peak size and peak timing.

 #### Weekly targets

 - Weekly *reported* all-age and age-specific state-level incident hospital admissions, based on RSV-NET.
-This dataset is updated daily and covers 2017-2024.
+This dataset is updated daily and covers 2017-2025.
 There should be no adjustment for reporting (=raw data from RSV-NET dataset to be projected).
 A current and standardized version of the weekly data has been posted [here](./target-data/)
-- **Optional**, Weekly all-age and age-specific state-level incident hospital
+- **Optional**, Weekly all-age and age-specific state-level incident infection
 - No case target
 - No death target
 - All targets should be numbers of individuals, rather than rates